The-Nebula-Project-ZMG/NebulaBrowser/README-STEAM.md

 The solution is two-fold:
 1. **Environment variables** (`SDL_GAMECONTROLLER_*`) signal to Steam's SDL-based input layer early
 2. **Steam Input settings** ("Disable Steam Input") bypasses the emulation entirely

+### Shipping Defaults (Steamworks “Software/App” limitation)

+If your Steamworks package is categorized as **Software/Application**, Steamworks may not expose per-title Steam Input configuration the way it does for games.

+In that case:
+- You generally **cannot force a global Steam Input toggle** for all users from Steamworks.
+- The practical, shippable approach is to (a) **consume controller input natively** (Nebula does this via early Gamepad API polling) so Steam Deck/Game Mode backs off Desktop emulation, and (b) provide user-facing guidance for disabling Steam Input / choosing a Gamepad layout.

+If you need Steam Input defaults controlled centrally, the usual path is to ask Valve Partner Support to enable the relevant Steam Input configuration for your App ID, or to re-categorize the title where appropriate.

 ### Force Big Picture Mode